 The Census of Juveniles in Residential Placement (CJRP) was administered for the first time in 1997 by the Bureau of the Census for the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
 CJRP replaced the Census of Public and Private Juvenile Detention, Correctional, and Shelter Facilities, also known as the Children in Custody (CIC) census, which had been conducted since the early 1970's.
-The CJRP, which will be repeated biennially, provides the Nation with the most detailed picture of juveniles in custody ever produced.
-The CJRP asks juvenile residential custody facilities in the U.S. to describe each youth assigned a bed in the facility on the census reference date.
+The CJRP, which is repeated biennially, provides the Nation with the most detailed picture of juveniles in residential placement ever produced.
+The CJRP asks juvenile residential placement facilities in the U.S. to describe each youth assigned a bed in the facility on the census reference date.
 The census is not sent to adult facilities, or facilities exclusively for drug or mental health treatment, or abused or neglected children.

 The CJRP differs fundamentally from the CIC census.
 CIC collected aggregate data on juveniles held in each facility (e.g., number of juveniles in the facility).
 CJRP, instead, collects an individual record on each juvenile held in the residential facility, with information on the juvenile's gender, date of birth, race, placement authority, most serious offense charged, court adjudication status, date of admission, and security status.
 These data were requested for all offenders under 21 years of age in the facility.
 Facilities also provided information on the housing of overflow detention populations, physical layout of the facility, separation of residents, counts of residents age 21 and older, and the use of locked doors and/or gates.